Adzz/match_a/notes.md

   You have to define that interface and it's usually a breaking change to remove or edit a function in it.

   In elixir you can't force access to only be via the functions - so there isn't the encapsulation that you might expect.
 In reality this is usually fine but still you cannot say "the only way to access this data is via this fn".
+IE you can't stop the match.

   You have to jump around files when reading.
 There this sense where you can understand what's happening in the code well with well named functions, but you struggle to really